EricHsia7/pwdgen2/README.md

 ###### regex
 "Regex" represents "regular expression"; it will tell the generator what characters can appear in the generation result.
 In other words, you can use this type to select character sources to be used.
 Regular expression must be provided in full format, including expression and flags.
-F
+Flags is a settings that affect the behavior of the regular expression.
+For example, the case-insensitive flag `i` allows matching regardless of letter case.

 ###### list
 A list component can only contain strings, and the generator will randomly choose one to put at the end of the result at one time.